PRINT PAGEFrank Sardinha, IIIAssociate

 - Champion, John T. Gaubatz Moot Court Competition – University of Miami School of Law, 2012

-Mr. Sardinha serves as the Director of Florida American Legion Boys State.
-As the leader of Florida’s Premiere Youth Leadership Program, Mr. Sardinha, along with a volunteer staff of 70, oversee 530+ rising high school seniors during a week-long summer educational program focused on Florida’s history, legal system and legislature.
+Mr. Sardinha serves on the Board of Directors for Florida American Legion Boys State.
+From 2012 through 2018, Mr. Sardinha served as the Director of Florida American Legion Boys State.
+As the leader of Florida’s Premiere Youth Leadership Program, Mr. Sardinha, along with a volunteer staff of 70, oversaw 530+ rising high school seniors during a week-long summer educational program focused on Florida’s history, legal system and legislature.
 At the time of his appointment, Mr. Sardinha became the youngest-serving Director of the program’s 73 year history.
-The Tallahassee Democrat published an article about the 2016 session.
+He had the honor of planning, coordinating, and presiding over the program’s 75th Session.
+The Tallahassee Democrat published an article about the 75th session.

 Consistent with his dedication to the moot court program during law school, Mr. Sardinha also serves on the Alumni Advisory Board of the Charles C. Papy, Jr. Moot Court Board at the University of Miami School of Law.
 He assists in the strategic planning and direction of the moot court program, while serving as a Coach for several of the program’s competitive teams.
 His success as a student has transitioned to success as a Coach: